Underwater acoustic communication: Use of vector sensors

 Compared to a scalar pressure sensor, such as a hydrophone, which measures the scalar acoustic field component, a vector sensor measures the vector field components such as acoustic particle velocities.
 Vector sensors can be categorized into inertial and gradient sensors.

 Vector sensors have been widely researched over the past few decades.
 Many vector sensor signal processing algorithms have been designed.

 Underwater vector sensor applications have been focused on sonar and target detection.
 They have also been proposed to be used as underwater multi‐channel communication receivers and equalizers.
 Other researchers have used arrays of scalar sensors as multi‐channel equalizers and receivers.

 Applications

 Underwater telephone

 The underwater telephone, also known as UQC, AN/WQC-2, or Gertrude, was used by the U.S. Navy in 1945 after in Kiel, Germany, in 1935 different realizations at sea were demonstrated.
 The terms UQC and AN/WQC-2 follow the nomenclature of the Joint Electronics Type Designation System.
 The type designation "UQC" stands for General Utility (multi use), Sonar and Underwater Sound and Communications (Receiving/Transmitting, two way).
 The "W" in WQC stands for Water Surface and Underwater combined.
 The underwater telephone is used on all crewed submersibles and many Naval surface ships in operation.
 Voice or an audio tone (morse code) communicated through the UQC are heterodyned to a high pitch for acoustic transmission through water.

+Scuba diving communications

+Acoustic technology, although used in scuba diving for communication, has lower range and transmission range than radio transmission.
+It is considered suboptimal for large or high-interference areas.